kyma-project/test-infra/prow/images/probot-stale/README.md

 ## Overview

-This folder contains the image with Probot Stale.
+This folder contains the image for `probot-stale`.

 ## Installation